-Petitioning faculty members are urged to seek guidance from supervisors or other faculty mentors to help them through the Professorial Rank process.
-A mentoring relationship with an experienced faculty member who has achieved rank at Amarillo College can provide positive guidance, support, and advice for a less experienced faculty member.
+Petitioning faculty members are encouraged to seek supervisors or other faculty mentors to help them through the Professorial Rank process.
+A mentoring relationship with an experienced faculty member can provide positive guidance, support, and advice for a less experienced faculty member.